 The second number indicates the division of the main subject, e.g. 610 is Medicine and Health.

 The third number indicates the section within the subject division, e.g. 612 is Human Physiology.

 The numbers after the decimal point indicate the specific topic covered by the resource in relation to the sub-topic.
 For example:

 612.2 is the Respiratory System

-Different books and publications about the same subject will have the same number, so at the end of the numbers you will also see three letters, which represent the author’s surname.
+But why are there letters after the number?
+This is to differentiate between books about the same subject but by different authors.
+The three letters are the first three letters of the author’s surname.
 For example, a book about the respiratory system written by Glen Bastian, will have the classification 612.2 BAS.